finnlaymfarmor/undistract_me/README.md

 https://metro.co.uk/2019/04/12/making-iphone-display-black-white-boost-happiness-wellbeing-9181828/

 The concept has simply been adopted for laptops.
 I don't think everything black and white is necessary for laptops, just your social media sites.
 Enjoy!

+23/03/23 - Current version working only for chromium browsers, with no iOS support (yet).